Eyescale/Consensus/Release/Version-WIP/Examples/6_System/README.txt

 		   	DO
 			DO followed by a number of >

-	In order to build guard
-		only the last [ELSE] IN per level may represent a condition ON and that is only if it is not followed at that level by ELSE . all prior [ELSE] IN at that level are condition OFF
+	To build guard along the way, we use the following logic only the last [ELSE] IN per level may represent a condition ON and that is only if it is not followed at that level by ELSE . all prior [ELSE] IN at that level are condition OFF